abdomit/MBF-Python/README.md

                       [-b BUNCH] [-r]
                       axis fir_type

-Compute the correct DAC FIR.
+Compute a suitable ADC or DAC FIR in order to cope for the system's imperfections.

 positional arguments:
   axis              MBF axis (usually X or Y)